Download a PDF of the complete table: Arria-Formula Meetings

 An informal non-paper prepared by the Secretariat in October 2002 described the format as “very informal, confidential gatherings which enable Security Council members to have a frank and private exchange of views, within a flexible procedural framework, with persons whom the inviting member or members of the Council (who also act as the facilitators or conveners) believe it would be beneficial to hear and/or to whom they may wish to convey a message.
 They provide interested Council members an opportunity to engage in a direct dialogue with high representatives of Governments and international organizations—often at the latter’s request—as well as non-State parties, on matters with which they are concerned and which fall within the purview of responsibility of the Security Council.”

-As illustrated by this table, “Arria-formula” meetings have been used over the years to meet with a range of actors, including:
+As illustrated by the table accompanying this section, Arria-formula meetings have been used over the years to meet with a range of actors, including:

 - high-level delegations from member states not represented on the Council (Arria meetings were sometimes convened for special meetings with visiting heads of state who wished to meet with the Council—for instance in the 1990s such meetings were held with the presidents of Croatia and Georgia.
-“Closed” formal meetings of the Council are more frequent for such purposes at present.);
+“Private” formal meetings of the Council or “Informal Interactive Dialogues” are more frequent for such purposes at present.);

 - representatives of non-state actors;